-Levi McGrath is committed to music and social justice – and he wants to motivate and inspire a new generation of people to stand up and make a difference.
+Levi McGrath is an independent Singer/Songwriter from Melbourne, Australia who is committed to music and social justice – and he wants to motivate and inspire a new generation of people to stand up and make a difference.

 Levi is passionate about bringing music to disadvantaged and isolated young people.
 He is currently involved in two projects...
 Instruments for The Outback – engaging with, and providing opportunities for young indigenous musicians to perform, record and be mentored by professional musicians, and Instruments for Ethiopia – a similar project delivering traditional instruments and funding for teaching those instruments to homeless and marginalised street children in Addis Ababa.